dhruvdevu/GenreClassificationDL/index.md

 Our best performing model achieved 55% accuracy at 16 genre classification, which was significantly better than our baseline model.
 We also note that we performed better than the 36% obtained by <a href="http://dawenl.github.io/files/FINAL.pdf" >this project from CMU</a> who worked on the same dataset with a similar problem statement but with a different subset.
 We were also able to generate song embeddings, which were both useful and learned interesting features -- e.g. our model discovered that songs by latin singers are close to each other even though they may belong to different genres.
 We also discoved that our model often cross-classies rock, punk and metal, which is to be expected since songs from these genres may be very similar and a human may have troubles discerning them.

-We note that genre classification given audio data [1] or lyric data [8] and genre embeddings from genre classification are well studied research problem due to their importance in recommendation systems.
-However, to the best of our knowledge, all three have not been attempted on the Million Song Dataset (MSD).
+We note that genre classification given audio data [1] or lyric data [8] and genre embeddings from genre classification are well studied research problems due to their importance in recommendation systems.
+However, to the best of our knowledge, all three have not been attempted on the Million Song Dataset (MSD) simultaneously.

 ## Dataset
 We are using the famous Million Song Dataset (MSD) and its complementary datasets for the project.
 The MSD itself provides a freely-accessible collection of audio features and metadata for a million contemporary popular music tracks.
 The feature analysis and metadata for the million songs are primarily provided by The Echo Nest.
 While the MSD does not provided audio samples it does provide derived audio features which we use.
-Furthermore, it provides various complementary datasets from which we retrieve lyrics, genre tags and usage data.
+Furthermore, it provides various complementary datasets from which we retrieve lyrics and genre tags.

 The dataset identifies a song by either *song_id* or *track_id*.
 One or the other is consistently used in the complementary datasets, which allows us to correctly preprocess the data.
 Given one of the id's we can then determine the song name and the artist.